mahozad/ceno/README.md

 #

+For files to ignore and not to ignore in .idea directory see [this article](https://intellij-support.jetbrains.com/hc/en-us/articles/206544839).

+#

 If it's needed to switch to another VCS branch but there is uncommitted changes that we do not want to commit right now, there is an option in IntelliJ just for this: